kylebarron/parquet-wasm/README.md

 In some cases, you may know ahead of time that your Parquet files will only include a single compression codec, say Snappy, or even no compression at all.
 In these cases, you may want to create a custom build of `parquet-wasm` to keep bundle size at a minimum.
 If you install the Rust toolchain and `wasm-pack` (see [Development](DEVELOP.md)), you can create a custom build with only the compression codecs you require.

+Note that this project uses Cargo syntax newly released in version **1.60**.
+So you need version 1.60 or higher to compile this project.
+To upgrade your toolchain, use `rustup update stable`.

 ### Example custom builds

 Reader-only bundle with Snappy compression using the `arrow` and `parquet` crates: